jotadwright/babel/systems/pattern-finding/README.md

   - Extend to additions and deletions?
 See holistic->item-based repair on how to handle empty delta's in the anti-unification results.
   - Is the computation of the args in step 4 correct?
 Does it provide args for only the new slot, or does it also include variables for the already existing slots in the item-based constructions that are being anti-unified with each other?
   - Is it necessary to run the holistic partial analysis repair again to obtain the final item-based construction?
 Or can it be derived from the anti-unification results?
 Maybe it becomes to difficult to make the units for the slots?
+  - **!!!** This repair should be deleted and the holistic->item-based (with anti-unification) should be generalised to also anti-unify over item-based constructions.
+It can be renamed to the anti-unification repair and ran after the partial analysis repairs have been tried.
+To get the same effect as the item-based->item-based repair, also go in the recursion with the item-based part of the partial analysis repairs?

 ### **6. Add Categorial Links**